openstack/ceilometer/doc/source/architecture.rst

 Each of Ceilometer's services are designed to scale horizontally.
 Additional workers and nodes can be added depending on the expected load.
-Ceilometer offers three core services, the data agents designed to work independently from collection, but also designed to work together as a complete solution:
+Ceilometer offers two core services:

 1. polling agent - daemon designed to poll OpenStack services and build Meters.
 2. notification agent - daemon designed to listen to notifications on message queue, convert them to Events and Samples, and apply pipeline actions.
-3. (optional) collector - daemon designed to gather and record event and metering data created by notification and polling agents (if using Gnocchi or full-fidelity storage).
-4. (optional) api - service to query and view data recorded by collector in internal full-fidelity database (if enabled).

 Data normalised and collected by Ceilometer can be sent to various targets.
-Gnocchi_ was developed to capture measurement data in a time series database to optimise storage and querying.
+Gnocchi_ was developed to capture measurement data in a time series format to optimise storage and querying.
 Gnocchi is intended to replace the existing metering database interface.
-Additionally, Aodh_ is the alarming service which can be send notifications when user defined rules are broken.
+Additionally, Aodh_ is the alarming service which can send alerts when user defined rules are broken.
 Lastly, Panko_ is the event storage project designed to capture document-oriented data such as logs and system event actions.

 .. _Gnocchi: http://docs.openstack.org/developer/gnocchi/
 .. _Aodh: http://docs.openstack.org/developer/aodh